Imonda/lore/README.md

 ## Key features

 - Import conversations from ChatGPT, Claude, Gemini, and Le Chat (Mistral)
-- Instant search (runs locally in your browser)
+- Search everything instantly (runs locally in your browser)
 - Client-side encryption (your data is encrypted before upload)
 - Self-hosted — your data stays on your server
 - Export your archive anytime (plaintext or encrypted)